Skip to Content

 Once the tire has been repaired from any damage, we can now pump air inside it.
 For this action, you can follow these steps:

-• Attach the pressure gauge: First, attach the pressure gauge at the valve stem by removing the valve cap.
+First, attach the pressure gauge to the valve stem by removing the cap.
 Note the pressure value it displays in psi.

-• Turn on the compressor: Turn the air compressor on and wait for it to pressurize.
-Now, remove the pressure gauge and attach the compressor hose to the valve.
+Turn the air compressor on and wait for it to pressurize.
+Remove the pressure gauge and attach the compressor hose to the valve.

-• Inflate the tire: With the compressor hose pressed, air begins to fill inside the tire.
+With the compressor hose pressed, air begins to fill inside the tire.
 Once the tire seems pressurized, remove the hose and attach the gauge again to record the pressure.
-If it is still short, keep inflating it using the compressor until its pressure reaches exactly the prescribed value.
-Avoid overfilling the tire as this can cause the tire to burst.

 Related Questions: